ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

 I was invited to give a talk about “the data scientist's toolbox”.

-A lot of people, when they hear “the data scientist's toolbox”, may think of some programming language, or some particular suite of implementations like Hadoop or Spark.
+A lot of people, when they hear “the data scientist's toolbox”, think of some programming language, or some particular suite of implementations like Hadoop or Spark.

 -----